godbout/alfred-workflow-config/README.md

 ## Usage

 > /!\ The package uses an environment variable set by Alfred to determine where to create and store your data.
-If you are not using this Config class through a script that is called by Alfred (like in your tests, for example), then you need set that environment variable.
+If you are not using this Config class through a script that is called by Alfred (like in your tests, for example), then you need to set that environment variable.
 Use `putenv("alfred_workflow_data=./where_you_want_to_store_alfred_data");` before writing or reading your settings.

 Import the class: